Please read this entire document carefully before beginning your exam!

 Please note that we will not comment on allowed or restricted tools, other than what is included inside this exam guide.

-Downloading any applications, files or source code from the exam environment to your local machine is strictly forbidden.
+Downloading any applications, files or source code from the exam environment to your local machine is strictly forbidden unless they're necessary for you to compromise the exam machine, and make sure to delete it after completing the exam objectives.
 For more information, please refer to the https://www.offensive-security.com/legal-docs/

 The usage of Metasploit and the Meterpreter payload are restricted during the exam.
 You may only use Metasploit modules ( Auxiliary, Exploit, and Post ) or the Meterpreter payload against one single target machine of your choice.
 Once you have selected your one target machine, you cannot use Metasploit modules ( Auxiliary, Exploit, or Post ) or the Meterpreter payload against any other machines.